Governor main panel

-Full Throttle: Lights at full throttle.
+Full Throttle: Lights up at full throttle.

-Ramp limit: Lights when the governor reaches the limit to spool up itself and during the spool up.
+Ramp limit: Lights up when the governor reaches the limit to spool up itself and during the spool up.

 Curve settings: Only available at e-Governor and nitro using standard hookup or in expert mode.
 Active with a given preset channel value above 0%.

 Modification: The curve can be modified either with the mouse or entering values manually.

 Blue area at the bottom: Shows the current governor minimum value.

 Green line: Shows the current collective stick position.

 In general the parameters are explained using the tooltips of the pc software.